iGEM-HUST-China/HUST-China-2025/wiki/model.md

 FastRelax is typically employed as a post-design refinement step to further optimize candidate structures, ensuring physical plausibility and thermodynamic robustness.

+## 2.3 Design Workflow

+To systematically explore the sequence landscape of tHMGR, we established a three-step design–optimization workflow (Figure 2-1):

+1️⃣ **Sequence Sampling:**
+ProteinMPNN generates approximately 100 candidate sequences conditioned on the tHMGR backbone.

+2️⃣ **Energy Evaluation:**
+Each sequence is analyzed using Frustratometer2 to quantify local and global frustration, selecting those with smooth energy landscapes.

+3️⃣ **Structure Relaxation:**
+Selected candidates are refined by Rosetta FastRelax to remove steric conflicts and minimize total energy at the atomic level.

+This pipeline enables iterative coupling of generative modeling and physics-based refinement, ensuring both sequence diversity and structural stability in tHMGR design.

+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m6-2.webp" caption="**Figure 7.** Figure 7.
+Integrated pipeline for sequence design and energy optimization of tHMGR." %}